Birding Tour Kenya: 20-day Birding Adventure

 Day 10.
 Kakamega Forest National Reserve – Lake Nakuru National Park

 We’ll depart after breakfast for Lake Nakuru National Park, allowing time to search for several key species along the way.
 In the early afternoon we’ll arrive at Lake Nakuru National Park, home to one of the greatest birding spectacles on earth!
 Huge numbers of Lesser Flamingos feed in the shallow alkaline water, sometimes up to a million, with smaller numbers of Greater Flamingos.
-Sometimes the Lesser Flamingos migrate to other Rift Valley saline lakes due to shortage of blue-green algae (spirulina), which is their main food source.
+Sometimes the Lesser Flamingos migrate to other Rift Valley saline lakes due to shortage of the blue-green alga (spirulina) which is their main food source.
 If there is heavy rain we will check the other lakes for this species.
 Lake Nakuru National Park was recently named an Important Bird Area (IBA) by BirdLife International due to the huge bird population and number of species in this magnificent park.
 A large rocky escarpment en route is a favorite roosting spot for Mackinder’s Eagle-Owl, the local subspecies of Cape Eagle-Owl, and we may be able to find this highly sought-after bird hidden in a dusty crag.
 The Acacia scrub is a favorite haunt for Little Rock Thrush, Mocking Cliff Chat, Pale Flycatcher, and Purple Grenadier.
 Exploring the Acacia woodland and the lakeside marshes we will no doubt come across many wonderful avian delights, such as Great White Pelican, White-breasted Cormorant, African Spoonbill, African Fish Eagle, African Harrier-Hawk, Hildebrandt’s Francolin, Grey-headed Gull, Levaillant’s Cuckoo, White-browed Coucal, Green Wood Hoopoe, Red-throated Wryneck, African Grey Woodpecker, Black Cuckooshrike, Anteater Chat, Grey-backed Fiscal, Brown-crowned Tchagra, and African Firefinch.
 Mammals are also quite common in the park, and this is one of the few places in East Africa where both the endangered White and Black Rhinoceroses can be found.
 Some of the other mammals we hope to encounter are Rothschild’s Giraffe and Bohor Reedbuck.

 Day 11.
 Lake Nakuru National Park – Mount Kenya National Park

 We’ll depart after breakfast for Mount Kenya National Park, allowing time to search for several key species along the way.
 We will also have a stopover at Thomson’s Falls at Nyahururu.
 Nyahururu is one of Kenya’s highest towns, at 2360m above sea level.
 Just outside the town lies Thomson’s Falls on the Ewaso Narok River.
 It falls 72m, with the mist feeding the dense forest below.
 At Thomson’s Falls we’re likely to see Chestnut-winged Starling, Slender-billed Starling, Rock Martin, and Grey Cuckooshrike.
 In the afternoon we arrive at Mount Kenya National Park.
 Here, looking down on a waterhole and salt-lick, we can watch the many African Elephants, African Buffalos, Bushbucks, and Common Warthogs that are attracted to the minerals.
-We may take a walk in the forest, were we’ll be looking for Red-fronted Parrot, White-starred Robin, White-headed Wood Hoopoe, Narina Trogon, Cabanis’s Greenbul, and any of the other many species we should come across here.
+We may take a walk in the forest, where we’ll be looking for Red-fronted Parrot, White-starred Robin, White-headed Wood Hoopoe, Narina Trogon, Cabanis’s Greenbul, and any of the other many species we should come across here.

 Overnight: Mount Kenya National Park